rolandsfr/immutant/README.md

 ## General structure

 ```
-├── 📁 cli #  cli tool for using the interpreter
+├── 📁 interpreter #  cli tool for using the interpreter
+│   └──  main.c # entry point for interpreter, treat this lib as cli
 ├── 📁 docs #  formal and detailed documentation of the
-├── 📁 interpreter
+├── 📁 core # exposes core parts of interpreter for use in the resulting interpeting tool
-│   ├── 📁 build
 │   ├── 📁 include
-│   ├── ⚙️ project.yml # ceedling test runner config
 │   ├── 📁 src
-│   └── 📁tests_build # artifacts of ceelding
+│   └── ⚙️ project.yml # ceedling test runner config
 └── README.md
 ```